Saurav19956/Saurav19956/README.md

-👋 Hi, I’m Saurav Gupta, a Node.js developer with over one and a half years of hands-on experience.
+👋 Hi, I’m Saurav Gupta, a Node.js developer with 2 years of hands-on experience.
 I work with AWS and MongoDB, exploring new ways to leverage cloud solutions and efficient data handling.
 Currently, I’m diving deeper into AWS and MongoDB to pursue Associate Developer certifications.

 👀 I’m interested in backend development, cloud infrastructure, and REST API design.
 I enjoy building scalable applications and am always up for tackling new challenges in tech.